-The storm _ confirmed as a tornado by the National Weather Service _ was a frightening reminder of a twister that struck the southwestern Ohio city a quarter-century ago, leaving 33 people dead and millions of dollars in damage.
-Authorities said the damage Wednesday, while significant, was far smaller.
+The storm _ confirmed as a tornado by the National Weather Service _ was a frightening reminder of a twister that struck the southwestern Ohio city in 1974, leaving 33 people dead and millions of dollars in damage.
+Authorities said the storm moved on a parallel path Wednesday but the damage, while significant, was far smaller.

-Still, at least 100 people were injured, and at least 14 were admitted to hospitals.
-One person was in critical condition and three were in serious condition Thursday.
+Still, at least 115 people were injured, 14 were admitted to hospitals.
+One woman was in critical condition and three people were in serious condition Thursday.

 The person who died, whose identity was not immediately released, was in a car that was crushed by a tree near the Greene County fairgrounds, Sheriff Jerry Erwin said.

 Ruby Godfrey was in the Dayton Avenue Baptist Church when she heard hail pound the roof, which was eventually torn off.

 ``We’re hitting the floor, getting under pews.
 You heard the roar.
 You saw the roof flying off and then it was gone,″ Godfrey said.